-The UNESCO World Heritage Site of Chichén Itzá is an ancient Mayan capital and the most famous of all the archeological sites on the Yucatán Peninsula in Mexico.
+The UNESCO World Heritage Site of Chichén Itzá is an ancient Mayan capital and the most famous of all the archaeological sites on the Yucatán Peninsula in Mexico.

 How do you get to Chichén Itzá?

 We suggest flying into Merida or Cancun and then taking our Chichén Itzá tour or hiring a car.
 The journey takes around two to three hours by car.
-You can fly direct from Gatwick with British Airways or Virgin as well as with Condor Airlines from Manchester.
 Our specialists recommend spending a full day at the site to fully explore without rushing.
-Spring and autumn equinoxes offer the chance to see the incredible shadow serpent of El Castillo—but the often crowded site is extremely packed at these times.
+Spring and autumn equinoxes offer the chance to see the incredible shadow serpent of El Castillo but the often crowded site is extremely packed at these times.

 When is the best time to visit Chichén Itzá?